 Ant Safety and Concerns

 Many ants sting or bite, but not all.
-Most of the time bites and stings may be painful (from red fire and leafcutters especially) but they are rarely serious.
+Most of the time bites and stings may be painful (from leafcutters and red fire ants especially) but they are rarely serious.
 People allergic to bee and wasp stings, however, should take extra precautions when working in the garden near mounds.
 Pharaoh ants, for instance, are known to carry diseases and should be dealt with at the first sign of infestation.

 Most ant repellents and insecticides are made of toxic or poisonous ingredients, so it’s probably best to opt for eco-friendly, organic remedies if kids and animals are about.
-If you’re not sure how to proceed, contact a professional exterminator for help and advice.
+If you’re not sure how to proceed, contact an ant exterminator for help and advice.